The eIDAS Regulation

 E-Signature and Digital Signature Standards Driving Digital Transformation

-Regulations like eIDAS in the EU, ZertES in Switzerland, and Medida Provisoria 2.200-2 in Brazil provide broad frameworks, which allow for secure digital authentication and the use of electronic and digital signatures.
+Regulations like eIDAS in the European Union (EU), ZertES in Switzerland, and Medida Provisoria 2.200-2 in Brazil provide broad frameworks, which allow for secure digital authentication and the use of electronic and digital signatures.

-There are generally three forms of e-signature recognized around the world:
+There are generally three different types of electronic signatures recognized around the world with different levels of security:

-The Advanced E-Signature is the most commonly used signature type and includes higher identity proofing requirements than the Simple E-Signature.
-The Qualified E-Signature is an Advanced E-Signature backed by a digital certificate issued by a qualified trust service provider.
+The Advanced Signature is the most commonly used signature type and includes higher identity proofing requirements than the Simple E-Signature.
+The Qualified Signature is an Advanced E-Signature backed by a digital certificate (qualified certificate) issued by a qualified trust service provider or certificate authority.
 Stringent identification and digital certificate requirements can make Qualified E-Signatures impractical for many business transactions.

 OneSpan Sign keeps you compliant, no matter where you do business.

-Our solution is designed to meet the requirements for all three forms of e-signature – the simple, advanced, and qualified e-signature.
+Our electronic signature solution is designed to meet the requirements for all three forms of e-signature – the simple, advanced, and qualified e-signature.

 OneSpan Sign supports: